santhosheyzz/Firewall-Configuration-Windows-Linux/README.md

 ---
 ##🗒️ Additional Notes
+---
-  -firewall_commands.txt contains all Linux commands used.
+  - firewall_commands.txt contains all Linux commands used.
-  -All screenshots are labeled clearly and sorted into folders.
+  - All screenshots are labeled clearly and sorted into folders.
-  -This project helps develop basic firewall management skills and network security understanding.
+  - This project helps develop basic firewall management skills and network security understanding.
 ---
 ##👨‍💻 Author

 Santhoshkumar
 Cybersecurity Enthusiast | Developer | Tech Explorer